 - MySQL database installed

 Please let me know how you can help me.

 [Consultant provides Client with Proposal and Business Associate Agreement (BAA).]

 What’s a business associate agreement?

-A business associate agreement, or BAA, is a contract signed between a healthcare organization and a third party, the latter of which is supplying a solution for the organization that will involve patient data.
+A business associate agreement, or BAA, is a contract signed between a healthcare organization and a third party, which is supplying a solution for the organization that will involve patient data.
 In this arrangement, the healthcare firm is considered a covered entity by HIPAA, and the external party handling data on their behalf is considered a business associate.

 HIPAA compliance field subcategory – content creation

 One aspect of HIPAA compliance that is developing rapidly alongside the healthcare industry is marketing.
-Companies that perform marketing services for HIPAA compliance organizations – such as hosting companies like ours – generate marketing collateral, such as articles and videos, to showcase expertise.
+Companies that perform marketing services for HIPAA compliance organizations – such as hosting companies like ours – generate marketing collateral, such as articles and videos to showcase expertise.

 HIPAA compliance field subcategory – software development